-Marisa Benjamin, Research Communications Coordinator, and Toben Racicot, English PhD candidate co-host the Official Games Institute (GI) podcast.
+Marisa Benjamin, Research Communications Coordinator, and Toben Racicot, English PhD candidate co-host the Games Institute (GI) podcast.
 Every episode we spotlight a researcher from the GI and interview them about how their research impacts the study and culture of games and interactive technologies.

 Why a Podcast?

 The unfornate reality of academia is that a lot of the great research findings never reach public audiences.
 Or, when it does, several years have passed and it's already outdated.